-When it comes to plant-based proteins, hemp seeds are one of the best options.
+Hemp seeds are one of the best options when it comes to plant-based proteins.
 They’re considered a complete protein, meaning they contain all nine essential amino acids.
-More than 25% of their calories come from their high-quality protein profile.
+Over 25% of their calories come from their high-quality protein profile.
 Three tablespoons of hemp seeds contain 9.46g of protein, which can be a beneficial addition for vegans or vegetarians looking for plant-based proteins.

 They Contain a Wide Range of Vitamins and Minerals

-Hemp seeds are full of vitamins and minerals your body needs.
+Hemp seeds are full of many vitamins and minerals that your body needs.
 They are especially abundant in vitamin E, potassium, phosphorus and magnesium.
-Hemp seeds are also a good source of riboflavin, niacin, thiamine, folate and vitamin B6.
-While hemp seeds also contain fiber, you’ll only find ample amounts in whole hemp seeds.
+Hemp seeds are also a good source of niacin, thiamine, riboflavin, folate and vitamin B6.
+Although hemp seeds also contain fiber, you’ll only find ample amounts in whole hemp seeds.
 Hemp seeds that have been shelled or de-hulled actually contain very little fiber.

 Hemp Seeds and Health Benefits

-So what are hemp seeds good for actually?
+So why are hemp seeds so good?
 The answer will satisfy every enthusiast and sceptic.
 The complete nutritional profile of hemp seeds packs some pretty impressive health benefits.

 Hemp Seeds and Heart Health

 Hemp seeds contain ample amounts of arginine, an amino acid that helps produce nitric acid in the body.
-Why is this important for heart health?
-Nitric acid helps blood vessels expand and relax, which helps lower blood pressure and helps reduce the risk of heart disease.
+This is important for heart health because nitric acid helps blood vessels expand and relax, which helps lower blood pressure and helps reduce the risk of heart disease.

-One study found that people who adhere to a diet high in foods that contain arginine may be able to reduce their risk of heart disease.
-How exactly does it work?
-Increased levels of arginine intake are associated with lower levels of C-reactive protein (CRP).
+One study found that people who stick to a diet high in foods that contain arginine may be able to reduce their risk of heart disease.
+This is because increased levels of arginine intake are associated with lower levels of C-reactive protein (CRP).
 High levels of CRP are directly associated with heart disease.

 Hemp Seeds and Healthy Skin

-Hemp seed oil, which is made from hemp seeds, is known for its ability to calm and moisturize the skin without clogging pores.
-Hemp oil is often recommended as a component of a regular skincare routine.
+Hemp seed oil, which is made from hemp seeds, is known for its ability to moisturize and calm the skin without clogging pores.
+In fact, Hemp oil is often recommended as a component of a regular skincare routine.
 Adding a few tablespoons to your everyday diet could also benefit skin health.

 Hemp Seeds and Hormone Health

 Hemp seeds are abundant in omega-6 fatty acid gamma-linolenic acid (GLA), which is known to help balance hormones.
 GLA produces prostaglandin E1, which can reduce the effects of prolactin.
-It’s suggested that prolactin sensitivity is directly related to symptoms of PMS.
-One study found that women who took one gram of essential fatty acids daily, including 210mg of GLA, experienced a substantial reduction in symptoms of PMS.
-It’s also believed that GLA could be beneficial for regulating hormone imbalance associated with menopause.
+It’s said that prolactin sensitivity is directly related to symptoms of PMS.
+One study found that women who took one gram of essential fatty acids daily, including 210mg of GLA, experienced a significant reduction in premenstrual syndrome symptoms of PMS.
+It’s also believed that GLA could be beneficial for regulating hormone imbalances associated with menopause.

 Hemp Seeds Won’t Get You High

-One of the biggest concerns people have when it comes to eating hemp seeds is that they think the seeds might get them high.
-Although hemp and marijuana are derived from the same plant family (Cannabis sativa), the two plants are distinctly different.
+One of the most common concerns people have when it comes to eating hemp seeds is that they believe the seeds will get them high.
+Although hemp and marijuana are derived from the same plant family (Cannabis sativa), the two plants are very different.

-Hemp doesn’t contain significant levels of THC, the cannabinoid found abundantly in marijuana that’s responsible for mind-altering side effects.
-In fact, the industrial hemp from which hemp seeds are derived contains less than 0.03% THC.
-It’s marijuana that’s cultivated for medicinal and recreational use that contains high amounts of psychoactive THC.
+Hemp doesn’t contain substantial levels of THC, the cannabinoid abundantly found in marijuana that’s responsible for mind-altering side effects.
+As a matter of fact, the industrial hemp from which hemp seeds are derived contains less than 0.03% THC.
+It’s marijuana that’s bred for medicinal and recreational use that contains high amounts of psychoactive THC.

-Not only does industrial hemp lack THC, but hemp seeds themselves don’t contain any active cannabinoids at all.
+Not only does industrial hemp lack THC, but hemp seeds themselves don’t contain any active cannabinoids.
 Take it from Drug Policy Alliance staff attorney, Jolene Formene, who says, “Hemp seeds are non-psychoactive, meaning that consumers cannot get high by eating them.”

 Hemp Seeds: How to Eat